 My one regret about Portland is that we did not stop at a liquor store on our way back to Seattle and load up on all our other alcohol-related essentials!

 Our second action item was to buy a pair of hiking shoes.
 Hiking shoes are great for stability which is a good thing to have when you are buying a lot of tax-free alcohol.
-The hiking shoes were for my upcoming hike with Dexter, our 16.5 year old German Shorthaired Pointer’s dog runner, Mel.
-Mel believes that because I go to Orangetheory Fitness, that I can somehow hike Lake Ingalls with her even though I’ve only been hiking once in my life.
+The hiking shoes were for my upcoming hike with Dexter, our 16.5-year-old German Shorthaired Pointer’s dog runner, Mel.
+Mel believes that because I go to Orangetheory Fitness, I can somehow hike Lake Ingalls with her even though I’ve only been hiking once in my life.